changm/SilkDocs/silk.md

 6. RefreshTimer - Lives as long as the process

 #Threads
-The model where the **CompositorVsyncDispatcher** notifies components on the *Hardware Vsync Thread*, and the component schedules the task on the appropriarate thread is used everywhere.
+All **VsyncObservers** are notified on the *Hardware Vsync Thread*.
+It is the responsibility of the **VsyncObservers** to post tasks to their respective correct thread.
+For example, the **CompositorVsyncObserver** will be notified on the *Hardware Vsync Thread*, and post a task to the *Compositor Thread* to do the actual composition.

 1. Compositor Thread
 2. Main Thread